Destinations Italy The Dolomites

 Must orderthe Reimund Brunner degustation

-The Bernardi family's hotel has been here since 1923; Anna Stuben is the gourmet restaurant they built around it.
-Brunner cooks creatively from local ingredients with a noticeably lighter hand than the Tyrolean default — less butter, less sugar, more vegetable.
-Pumpkin with seasoned buffalo cheese, beetroot gnocchi with cave-aged cheese, Villnöss lamb with thyme gremolata.
-Sommelier Egon Perathoner runs the pairings; ask for an Alto Adige white you wouldn't think to order.
-Mon–Sat 7–9 p.m.
-Closed Sunday.
-Reservations: +39 0471 796315.
+One Michelin star inside the Bernardi family's Gardena Grödnerhof in Ortisei (the hotel has been there since 1923) — chef Reimund Brunner cooks with a lighter hand than the Tyrolean default (less butter, less sugar, more vegetable): pumpkin with seasoned buffalo cheese, beetroot gnocchi with cave-aged cheese, Villnöss lamb with thyme gremolata.
+Sommelier Egon Perathoner runs a 650-label cellar; ask for an Alto Adige white you wouldn't think to order.
+Mon–Sat 7–9 p.m., closed Sunday — book months ahead in ski season.

 Ortisei · Via Vidalong 31 Michelin · 4 Gault Millau toquesClosed Sun